A Value Proposition

 We at the Gotham Philosophical Society trust that our fellow New Yorkers possess a greater understanding of their own best interest as well as a keener sense of what is truly valuable than those poor Athenians whose folly history has never forgotten.
 This is why we ask you to help us maintain our mission to use the critical rigor and analytical imagination of philosophical thought to transform the civil, political, and educational institutions of New York City.

-Whether it is from conducting probing conversations that allow New Yorkers to see the profound philosophical possibilities that lie behind workaday assumptions; writing stimulating thought pieces that present them with new ways to see their city and their roles within it; or creating innovative educational opportunities that approach the city’s youth as maturing human beings rather than as future members of the labor market, our philosophers get hungry.
-They also need their MetroCards refilled periodically if they hope to meet their fellow New Yorkers where they are.
+Whether it is from conducting probing conversations that allow New Yorkers to see the profound philosophical possibilities that lie behind workaday assumptions; writing stimulating thought pieces that present them with new ways to see their city and their roles within it; consulting with private firms and municipal agencies to help them determine their civic responsibility and to create the requisite operational culture to realize it; and creating innovative educational opportunities that approach the city’s youth as maturing human beings rather than as future members of the labor market, we philosophers get hungry.
+We have to pay rent (or mortgages, as the case may be).
+We also need our MetroCards refilled periodically if we hope to meet our fellow New Yorkers where they are.
+And so as you need us, we need you.
 With your generous support, we can devote even more of our resources to this vital work and together we can make our city rich in the things that matter most.

 As a federal 501(c)(3) nonprofit organization, your financial contributions to the Gotham Philosophical Society are 100% tax deductible.